nlamo/db-class-website/README.md

 - 'Upgrade Category' for employers is finished, and is fully functional
 - 'Search All Jobs' is complete, fully functional.
 - 'Upgrade User Category' and 'Update User Profile' have been completed, apart from a bit of sanitization perhaps.
+- 'Search Jobs By Category' and 'Search Jobs By Name' have been implemented.